emily343/RateMyTrip/docs/technical-docs/architecture.md

 - Bootstrap copmonents, such as container, card, btn and navbar, are reused in nearly all templates
 - Styling logic is centralized, [custom CSS](../design-decisions.md#01-centralizing-css-styling-in-style.css) is used for spacing and colors

 **Database access:**

-- use [plain SQL queries](../design-decisions.md#02-using-plain-sql-or-orm-to-access-database) to acess SQLite database
+- We use plain SQL queries to acess SQLite database
 - SQL-Queries are used directly in route functions inside app.py to access data in the database (e.g. to load reviews)
-- influences backend and frontend, determines what data is available for templates
+- Influences backend and frontend, determines what data is available for templates

+more about the Design Decision [here](../design-decisions.md#02-using-plain-sql-or-orm-to-access-database)

 **Flash Messages:**

 - We used Flask flash() function
-- used to give user feedback for actions like login or registration
+- Used to give user feedback for actions like login or registration
-- example: "Wrong username or password.
+- Example: "Wrong username or password.
 Try again"
-- written in app.py routes and displayed using 'render_messages()' in templates
+- Written in app.py routes and displayed using 'render_messages()' in templates